webix-hub/gitbook-webix-jet/migration.md

 ### Migrating views

-Jet 1.x can recognize old configuration objects and use them correctly, so you will need not change anything in a common case.
-There are still some scenarios when you will need to change the code
+Jet 1.x can recognize old configuration objects and use them correctly, so you will need not to change anything in a common case.
+There are still some scenarios when you will need to change the code:

 #### View has "app" as dependency

-Change object to JetView based class and use "this.app" instead of "app"
+Change object to JetView-based class and use "this.app" instead of "app"

 #### View is using locale